Shskjssk10/Error404-FED-Assignment/README.md

 The following are some features the websites have:

-- Filter - Allows for filtering out the single and two-player games.
 - Instructions page - Allow users to learn the game before playing should they not know
 - Leaderboard - Allow users to view other top-scoring users to give a sense of competition
-- Review section - Allow users to send any feedback regarding glitches or bugs, also for any future game recommendations that we can implement.
+- Review section - Allow users to send any feedback regarding glitches or bugs, also for any future game recommendations that we can implement
+- Games database - Showcase the other games that users might find interesting and take them to the page to find out more about the game

 Some additional features we could also implement are:
 - Allow for users to play 2 player games on different devices